bitshifter/bitshifter.github.io/_posts/2018-04-29-rust-ray-tracer-in-one-weekend.md

 ## Summing Up

 These seemed like some of the more interesting differences between the C++ version and my Rust implementation.
 There are of course other interesting things but I think this post has got quite long enough.
-The Rust code this post was based on is [here](https://github.com/bitshifter/pathtrace-rs/tree/2018-04-29) if you want to take a look.
+My Rust implementation can be found [here](https://github.com/bitshifter/pathtrace-rs/tree/2018-04-29) and the book's C++ version [here](https://github.com/petershirley/raytracinginoneweekend).

 Hopefully at some point I will find some time to add some more features to this path tracer and to start on some optimization work with [Rayon](https://github.com/rayon-rs/rayon) and SIMD.